February 10, 2021

 As the business world transitions from local applications to cloud-based, Business Continuity Disaster Recovery (BCDR) plan’s must move in step.

 Fortunately, Managed Service Providers (MSPs) that work with Datto can easily provide SaaS Protection that ensures total data protection for their clients.
-The Datto SaaS Protection backup solution provides MSPs with a strong defense to help organizations prevent data loss.
+The Datto SaaS Protection backup solution provides MSPs with a strong defence to help organisations prevent data loss.

 How does Datto SaaS Protection backup OneDrive?